darthpelo/LedControl/RPiLedsControl/README.md

 ### 1. Web Service

-A simple web service with Vapor.
+The server-side it's developed in `main.swift` using a Vapor template.
 For this first version I decided to use a simple *Routing Parameters* solution, to send the commands to turn on/off the led: `drop.get("cmd", ":id")`.

-The route matches `/cmd/:id` where `:id` is an Int.
+The route matches `/cmd/:id` where `:id` is an Int and `/status`.

-For each valid get, the API returns a JSON with the `:id` and the status (on/off) of the two led connected to the Raspberry Pi.
+For each valid `cmd` get, the API returns a JSON with the `:id` and the status (on/off) of the two led connected to the Raspberry Pi.

+Same JSON result with the `status` request, but in this case no change to the led status.

 So, how to switch on the led connected to BCM 20?
 Simple:
 `http://hostname:port/cmd/1`.